Nasdaq/msgcodec/readme.md

 First clone a copy of the repo:
 >git clone git@git.cinnober.com:products/msgcodec.git

-To build msg-codec you need gradle.
-Cd into msgcodec and run
+To build msg-codec you need cbuilder.
+Cd into msgcodec/Build and run
+>gradle getDependentModules
+then cd up one level and run
 >gradle build

 If you want to edit java files from within eclipse, run
 >gradle eclipse